WonderLine14/WonderLine14.github.io/README.md

 This program asks the user for the weekday of January 1 and the current day of the year.
 It then calculates the current weekday and displays the results.

-The program outputs:
-- The current weekday in English and German
-- The week number of the year
+The program outputs: The current weekday in English and German, the week number of the year, days remaining until Saturday, and days until the next Monday.
-- Days remaining until Saturday
-- Days until the next Monday

 [View Project](https://wonderline14.github.io/Weekday.html)